-- 1. Provides an effective mechanism for reviewing and recording the evidence related to a trainee's performance in the training program or in a recognized training post, - 2.
-Provides a means whereby the evidence of the outcome of formal assessments, through a variety of workplace-based assessment tools and other assessment strategies (including examinations that are part of the assessment system), is coordinated and recorded to present a coherent record of a trainee's progress - 4.
-Provides a final statement of the trainee's successful attainment of the curricular competences for CMT and thereby the completion of the training program - 5.
-Enables the Programme Director to present evidence to JRCPTB so that it can award the trainee a certificate of completion of JRCPTB accredited CMT equivalent training.
+- 1. Provides an effective mechanism for reviewing and recording the evidence related to a trainee's performance in the training programme or in a recognized training post, - 2.
+Provides a means whereby the evidence of the outcome of formal assessments, through a variety of workplace-based assessment tools and other assessment strategies (including examinations that are part of the assessment system), is coordinated and recorded to present a coherent record of a trainee's progress - 3.
+Provides a final statement of the trainee's successful attainment of the curricular competences for IMT and thereby the completion of the training programme - 4.
+Enables the Programme Director to present evidence to JRCPTB so that it can award the trainee a certificate of completion of JRCPTB accredited IMT equivalent training